MausamGaikwad/API-s-TacoTownRecipes/README.md

 If you have any improvements or feature suggestions, feel free to open an issue or create a pull request.
 Contributions are welcome!

 ## License
-This project is licensed under the [LICENSE](MIT License).
+This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for your own purposes.

 Happy taco exploring! 🌮